The 50/30/20 Rule, Explained Without the Hype

 In 2023, the Bureau of Labor Statistics found the average U.S. household spends 33% on housing alone.
 Location matters greatly.

-Common Issues with the Rule
+Common Budget Issues

 Many try to force this split without adjusting for individual realities.
 The 50% category can balloon in high cost-of-living areas, crashing the model.
 They also lump all debts into savings, which can mislead prioritization.